UPDATE: 2019 open enrollment for the Affordable Care Act plans runs from November 1, 2018 to December 15, 2018. Find out more here.

 A note about the cost of being uninsured: You are now required by law to have health insurance.
-You won’t go to jail for not having coverage, but when you file your 2016 taxes you’ll have to pay a fine to the tune of $695 for each uninsured person in your household or 2.5% of your yearly household income, whichever amount is higher.
+You won’t go to jail for not having coverage, but when you file your 2017 taxes in early 2018, you’ll have to pay a fine to the tune of $695 for each uninsured person in your household or 2.5% of your yearly household income, whichever amount is higher.
 Factor that in when you’re thinking about the cost of insurance premiums.

 Learn about budget-friendly insurance options